 10) Coasters – Large: $365 each

-c) Administrative Hearing Fee: $250 per hearing when a Notice of Violation or Stop Order or fine has been successfully levied by the Department.
+c) Administrative Hearing Fee: $250 per hearing when a Notice of Violation or Stop Operation Order or fine has been successfully levied by the Department.

 d) An Expedited Site Inspection Fee is a surcharge that shall be paid by the operator to have its permit and inspection expedited.
 Expedited permit fees are assessed when an operator fails to notify the Department at least 30 calendar days in advance of operation and requests an inspection and permit.
 When the operator fails to properly notify the Department at least 30 calendar days in advance and requests an inspection and permit, the Department, absent proof that the operator could not reasonably comply with the 30 day requirement and that the request has not been made immediately after the need for a permit has been determined, may assess the following additional one-time site fee, which shall be paid prior to the Department issuing a permit:

-1) When the inspection is to be conducted during normal inspection hours (8:00 a.m to 5:00 p.m.
+1) When the inspection is to be conducted during normal inspection hours (8:00 a.m. to 5:00 p.m.
 Central Standard Time) Tuesday through Friday, an additional fee of $250 per site shall be assessed.

 2) When the inspection is to be conducted outside normal inspection hours, an additional fee of $500 per site shall be assessed.

-e) When an operator cancels an inspection and fails to notifies the Department or the inspector involved prior to the close of business the day prior to the scheduled inspection, the Department, depending upon the circumstances surrounding the cancellation and lack of notice prior to the close of business, may charge a one-time fee in the amounts set forth in subsection (d)(1) or (d)(2) for the cancelled inspection and rescheduling the inspection.
+e) When an operator cancels an inspection and fails to notify the Department or the inspector involved prior to the close of business the day prior to the scheduled inspection, the Department, depending upon the circumstances surrounding the cancellation and lack of notice prior to the close of business, may charge a one-time fee in the amounts set forth in subsection (d)(1) or (d)(2) for the cancelled inspection and rescheduling the inspection.
 This fee shall be paid prior to the Department issuing a permit.

 (Source: Amended at 44 Ill.
 Reg. ______, effective ____________)